OctopusDeploy/blog/blog/2022-07/introducing-slugs-config-as-code/index.md

 Using names as IDs also results in chatty API clients, as consumers need to make additional requests to the API to be able to fetch resources referenced by name.

-The generic list-style endpoints (E.g: `/environments?partialName=foobar`) would need to be used to find all matching resources, then the results would need to be filtered manually by the consumer.
+The generic list-style endpoints (for example, `/environments?partialName=foobar`) would need to be used to find all matching resources, then the results would need to be filtered manually by the consumer.
 These requests might not be cheap, especially if pagination is taking place and multiple requests need to be made for a single resource.

 Another minor issue caused by names in OCL was the inability to rename resources without breaking references.
 This was to be expected but left room for improvement.

 ## Introducing slugs

-With all of the grief caused by names as IDs, we considered using slugs.
+Given the drawbacks of using names as IDs, we considered using slugs.

 Slugs are human-readable, URL-friendly, unique identifiers.
 They're often used in places where names wouldn't be a great fit, such as URLs (including the URL for this post).